greppo-io/greppo-docs/source/input-components/number.md

 Number input is a simple scalar value, `gpo.number`,

 ## Parameters
-`input_name` Str value serving as a unique identifier for this UI component.
+`input_name` - String value serving as a unique identifier for this UI component.

-`value` Default value for the number.
+`value` - Default value for the number.
 This value is used the first time the Greppo App is run and subsequent runs will reuse the existing state from the UI (ie. if the user changes the value it will persist until changed).

 ## Usage